How to sign something online

 - Saves money on faxing and postage (especially for freelancers)

-- Can be done directly in your Dropbox workspace
+- Everything is right in your Dropbox workspace

-While the world may still be adapting to the electronic signature, the bygone days of in-ink John Hancocks will soon be a thing of the past.
+While the world may still be adapting to the e-signature, the bygone days of in-ink John Hancocks will soon be a thing of the past.